Skip to Content

 Add parboiled ribs to the oil – sugar mixture and mix everything nicely.
 Hint: Use a wooden spoon when doing all the mixing, because when the caramel hardens and sticks on the wooden spoon, it’s easier to remove, then when using a metal spoon.

 Add wet ingredients, chili, salt, ginger and star anise.
 Bring to a boil and let cook for about 40 minutes, partially covered.
 Keep stirring in between.

 After skim off excess oil and turn up the heat to a high heat and let cook for 10 more minutes, or until the sauce coats the back of a spoon.

-Sweet And Sour Spare Ribs
+Easy Chinese Sweet and Sour Spare Ribs (Tang Cu Xiao Pai)

 Prep Time30 minutes